physrisk/website-source/articles/2024/overview-of-2023.md

 Otherwise we have finished a series of posts from the 2022 on the statistical modeling of [dating apps](/tag/dating-apps-series/).

+There were also some major changes "under the hood".
+First of all we have moved from local server, which was managed by ourselves, to GitHub Pages.
+When making transition we have noticed couple of issues.
+Most immediate issues are already resolved.
+For example, some of the links were broken, or not using common practices in Pelican.
+Some of the less important issues, which can be easily fixed, were fixed.
+For example, we have renamed numerous article files in the source repository so that their names would match article slugs.
+What remains, is to fix some figure file names (also to match respective article slugs and the content of the figure).
+Also, as the number of interactive apps is growing every year, it seems worthwhile to reorganize their code in the source repository by putting them in "thematic" directories (for example, based on research topic or model type).

 What is coming in 2024?
 Well, most likely we will have few more posts dedicated to our recent works on the [random telegraph noise](/tag/random-telegraph-noise/).
 Then I will likely tell you about my